abstractmachines/dotfiles/README.md

 - [ ] nvm install a version that is not there for "nvm use"

 - [ ] PR: git autocomplete CLI
+note: source:3: no such file or directory: /Users/carebear/.git-completion.bash

 - [ ] return statements.